mushtary-mumu/text-classification/README.md

 The comments are classified into six categories: toxic, severe_toxic, obscene, threat, insult, identity_hate.

-Detailed information on the dataset used, the methods applied and the results obtained are available here: [Project Information: Detailed](PROJECT_INFO.md)
+Detailed information on the dataset used, the methods applied and the results obtained are available here :arrow_right: [Methods and Results](PROJECT_INFO.md)

-# How to run the project:
+### How to run the project:

 The following steps are to be followed to run the project: